riensou/coup/README.md

 **Player Descriptions:**
-1. Random Ronald
+1. Random
 - all logic functions make completely random choices

-2. Truth Teller Tim
+2. Truth Teller
 - only chooses moves that never bluff based on its own cards

-3. User Ulysses
+3. User
 - chooses moves based on user input to the terminal

-4. Heuristics Harry
+4. Income
-- WIP
+- always takes income or assinates/coups whenever possible

-5. Neural Network Nancy
+5. Neural Network
 - WIP